plone/documentation/docs/classic-ui/images.md

 }
 ```

-With this definition the Browser will use the huge scale (1600px) when the screen has a density of 192 DPI per pixel also knows as `2x`.
+With this definition the browser will use the `huge` scale of 1600 pixels when the screen has a density of 192 DPI, also knows as `2x`.
 We use here two different media queries to also support older Safari versions.
 Mobile devices with Safari like iPhones are still only supporting the old non-standard media query.
 If you don't care about IE support you can also use `min-resolution: 2dppx` which is closer to `2x`.